hmztgr/salama-maintenance-system/.same/project documents/pending-issues-tracker.md

 - Added testWeekCalculations function to verify date logic
 - Added test call in WeeklyPlanner component to debug week calculations
 - Status changed to 🟡 IN PROGRESS - DEBUGGING WEEK CALCULATION

+### **2025-01-24 - Issue #9 Fixed (Fourth Fix)**
+- User reported dates still incorrect despite correct date calculations in console logs
+- Root cause: WeeklyPlannerGrid.getStartOfWeek() was using custom Saturday-based calculation instead of ISO 8601
+- Fixed getStartOfWeek function to use proper ISO 8601 week calculation (Monday as first day)
+- Changed weekDays array from Saturday-first to Monday-first order to match ISO 8601
+- Status changed to 🟡 FIXED - AWAITING CONFIRMATION

+### **2025-01-24 - Issue #9 Resolved**
+- User confirmed: "perfect it shows 27th as sunday and the 1st of january as wednesday now"
+- Issue completely resolved and confirmed working
+- Status changed to 🟢 CONFIRMED FIXED

 ---